Inclusion and Intersection Relations Between Fundamental Classes of Discrete Convex Functions: Preliminaries

-where, in this paper, we call a function $f:\ZZ\sp{n} \to \Rinf$ {\em convex-extensible} if it is extensible to a locally polyhedral convex function in the sense of \cite[Section~15]{Fuj05book}.
-For the set version \eqref{ABCset}, we consider the condition on a set $S \subseteq \ZZ\sp{n}$ that
+where, in this paper, we call a function $f$ {\em convex-extensible} if it is extensible to a locally polyhedral convex function in the sense of \cite[Section~15]{Fuj05book}.
+For the set version, we consider the condition on a set $S \subseteq \ZZ\sp{n}$ that

 For the sake of exposition, let us choose separable convexity as ``C-convexity'' in the above generic statement.
 Note that a box of integers is the set version of a separable convex function.
-We rely on the following fact, which is easy to see but useful for our argument.
+We use the following fact, where $\argmin f[-p]$ means the set of minimizers of the function $f[-p]$ defined in \eqref{fpdef}.